geomwangi007/Early-Detection-of-Alzheimer-s-Disease-and-Related-Dementias-Using-Social-Determinants-of-Health/README.md

 3. Feature Engineering: Temporal changes, education progression, and health metrics will be key predictors.
 4. Model Selection: A baseline logistic regression will evaluate the dataset's predictability.
 Subsequent models will include feature selection and hyperparameter tuning.
 5. Validation: K-fold cross-validation ensures robust results.
 Metrics like accuracy, precision, recall, F1-score, and ROC-AUC will measure success.

+The Best Model was: The stacked model
+RMSE:39.55
+R² :58

 ## Feature Importance Analysis